 How Much Effect Does Body Fat Athlete Performance?

-After an athlete, I’m helping with a weights program that advised me to run their best 100 and 200 times at 115lbs and 120 lbs and now they feel heavy at 125lbs.
+As an athlete, I’m helping with a weights program that advised me to run their best 100 and 200 times at 115lbs and 120 lbs and now they feel heavy at 125lbs.
 It got me thinking about how much Effect Body Fat athlete performance in Sprints.

 body fat athlete performance